Kefamenanu

 Kefamenanu is a town and capital of the administrative district (kecamatan) of Kota Kefamenanu and of the North Central Timor Regency in West Timor, Indonesia.
 A road connects it to Halilulik and Kota Atambua to the northeast.
-It had a population of 43,058 at the 2010 Census and 47,766 at the 2020 Census; the official estimate in mid 2023 was 47,628.
+The district covers an area of 74 km^{2} and had a population of 43,058 at the 2010 Census and 47,766 at the 2020 Census; the official estimate in end 2024 was 49,673 (comprising 25,017 males and 24,656 females).
 The town hosts the University of Timor, one of the two public universities in the Indonesian part of the island.

+Urban villages

+Kota Kefamenanu District is composed of nine urban villages (kelurahan), listed below with their populations as at end 2024: